 Objective monitoring of cleaning with the VIR Check

 Dionne Rauff is distributor of Royal GD in South Africa and sells, in addition to the PTS and diagnostics, the VIR check.
 “The VIR Check is a fantastic and objective tool to independently check the effectiveness of cleaning in broiler houses.”
 Read the case study of Dionne Rauff

 VIR check finds all viruses, even the ones hiding

 With the VIR-check you are able to test the prevalence and viral load of five contagious and resistant intestinal viruses: rotavirus A and D, chicken astrovirus, avian nephritis virus 3 and reovirus.
 Broilers around the age of six to seven days with a high viral load in their intestines have likely been subjected to viruses at a very young age.
 A field study in Dutch poultry showed that approximately 100 percent of the flocks tested positive on these viruses at the end of the cycle, except for rotavirus D: only 50 percent of the flocks were positive.

 Easy sampling and clear results

-To participate in the VIR-check you can take six cloacal swabs at age 6-7 days.
-The swabs can be pushed on one spot of an FTA-card.
+To participate in the VIR-check you can take ten cloacal swabs at age 6-7 days.
+The swabs can be pushed on one spot of a FTA-card.
 The VIR-check provides a good indication of the viral load in the house at the arrival of the chicks.
 The results are transformed by a formula into the so called VIR-check score.
 You will receive the results in a clear report with a brief explanation, the test results and a visual representation of the score.
-The costs of the VIR check are 89 euros excluding VAT.

 Get to work

 Are you interested in the VIR-check?
-Please contact GD support for more information.
+Please contact Royal GD for more information.